 Dr. Barry Morgan, Archbishop of Wales, is this week's idiot because he does not believe that teenagers deserve religious freedom.
 He has been quoted as saying,

-A law allowing 16-year-olds to opt out of prayers in assembly devalues and marginalises religion in schools.Perhaps, but religion does not belong in schools in the first place.
+A law allowing 16-year-olds to opt out of prayers in assembly devalues and marginalises religion in schools.Perhaps letting teens opt out does hurt religion in schools; however, religion does not belong in schools in the first place.
 As Conversational Atheist points out,

 This is just a really creepy example of allowing religion and government to mix — obligatory schooling until a certain age that requires indoctrination.
 And complaints come in when the obligatory nature is removed when the kids are 16?
 Really?Denying a fundamental right, which even many Christians support, to someone simply because they are 16 seems to miss the point of religious freedom entirely.
 It is painfully clear that Morgan is doing this merely to preserve his power.
 He says,